Alfresco/docs-alfresco/federation-services/latest/using/index.md

 Job tasks provide a processing pipeline for documents and metadata.
 This means doing things like:

-1. Filtering content out or in based on rules, such as metadata values
+1. Filtering content out or in based on rules, such as metadata values.
-2. Cleaning up file names or file paths
+2. Cleaning up file names or file paths.
-3. Re-Parenting based on rules
+3. Re-Parenting based on rules.
-4. Extracting metadata from paths
+4. Extracting metadata from paths.
-5. Adding metadata from third parties such as Databases, Rest APIs, OCR Engines, etc...
+5. Adding metadata from third parties such as Databases, Rest APIs, OCR Engines, etc..
 6. Transforming documents from one mime type to another, such as Word to PDF.
-7. Transforming metadata
+7. Transforming metadata.
-8. PII - Personally Identifiable Information - detection
+8. PII - Personally Identifiable Information - detection.
-9. De-Duplication
+9. De-Duplication.

 ##### Adding Tasks to Jobs